apache/zeppelin/docs/usage/interpreter/overview.md

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/screenshots/interpreter_create.png" width="280px">

 ## What are the interpreter settings?
 The interpreter settings are the configuration of a given interpreter on the Zeppelin server.
-For example, certain properties need to be set for the Hive JDBC interpreter to connect to the Hive server.
+For example, certain properties need to be set for the Apache Hive JDBC interpreter to connect to the Hive server.

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/screenshots/interpreter_setting.png" width="500px">